 A crown or filling can become loose or even fall out for a variety of reasons.
 If you lose a crown or filling, it’s important to try to save it — we may be able to reuse it.
 Rinse the area with warm salt water and continue to brush the damaged tooth (gently!) until we can see you.

 Significant pain or swelling in the teeth, gums or jaw

 Constant pain or swelling in your mouth is never normal!
 This symptom may seem vague or common, but it could be a sign of major damage or an infection that could have nasty results if left untreated.
 Don’t tough it out.
 Call us and we will decide together whether you need to come in for an appointment.

 Ignoring any of these four dental problems could result in the permanent loss of teeth.
 Infections can even spread to other parts of your body and cause serious general medical issues, so it’s extremely important to get your teeth examined if you experience any dental emergency on this list!

 We want your tooth pain or mouth pain to stop.

 First and foremost, if you are in pain, we want to help you get some relief.
 Then we can address any underlying causes to solve the problem using dental best practices.
-If you believe you’re experiencing a dental emergency, give us a call at (812) 339-3427 as soon as possible.
+If you believe you’re experiencing a dental emergency, call our Bloomington, IN office at (812) 339-3427 or Bedford, IN office at 812-275-7975 as soon as possible.
 We’ll get you an appointment in the near future, so you can go back to your life and leave tooth pain behind.Learn More Emergency Dentistry